TimMcCool/scratchattach/README.md

-Scratch3.py is a modern and object oriented library for the Scratch website.
+Scratchattach is a modern and object oriented library for the Scratch website.
 Automate actions and interact with your Scratch projects through cloud variables.

 **Some functions require logging in to Scratch.**